openfoodfoundation/openfoodnetwork/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please select one for your PR and delete the other. -->

+Changelog Category (reviewers may add a label for the release notes):

-Changelog Category: User facing changes | Technical changes
+- [x] User facing changes
+- [ ] Technical changes only
+- [ ] Feature toggled

 <!-- Choose a pull request title above which explains your change to a
      a user of the Open Food Network app. -->